kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 to verify the syncer pod is running.
 ```

-## Creating a Workload Management Workspace
+## Creating a Workload Description Space

-Such a space needs not only to be created but also
+Such a space needs not only to be created but also:

 - the KubeStellar edge APIs bound through kube-bind;

-- if desired, some CRDs populated for the Kubernetes APIs for management of containerized workloads.
+- if desired, some CRDs populated for the Kubernetes APIs for
+  management of containerized workloads.

+This command only works "in cluster".
+This is a point-in-time
+limitation.

 The usage synopsis for this command is as follows.